textileio/papers/draft.md

 Follow
 : Access to Log Follow Keys is permitted.
 Members of this role are able to verify Events and follow linkages.
-The Follow role is used to designate a "follower" peer for offline replication and/or backup.
+The Follow role is used to designate a "Replica" peer for offline replication and/or backup.

 Read
 : Access to Log Read Keys is permitted in addition to Follow Keys.